prashantbhattarainp/BridgeLabz_FrontEnd_Devlopment/Readme.md

 A string manipulation program (e.g., reversing a string or counting characters)

-An array-based project (e.g., managing a list of items)
 ------------------------------------------------------------------------------------------------------------------------------------------
 Day 10 — JavaScript ES Features & DOM Manipulation